 "Today there is still a 'usage gap' of 3.4 billion people who have access to mobile broadband coverage, but are either unable or unwilling to use it," the GSMA explains.
 What is more, "GSMA research has consistently shown that low levels of basic digital literacy are one of the main barriers to mobile internet adoption.
 To address this, in 2016 the GSMA Connected Society program – with financial support from DFID – developed the Mobile Internet Skills Training Toolkit (MISTT), a set of resources to promote digital literacy, help people use the internet more safely on their mobile and ensure they have the skills required for a digital future."

 Designed for mobile network operators, non-governmental organizations, development organizations, and governments who want to provide training to improve people's basic knowledge and understanding of the mobile internet, the MISTT uses a 'train the trainer' approach and consists of short lessons in a PDF format that can be easily adapted to local needs and languages.
-Available in Bengali, English, French, Hindi, Kinyarwanda, and Swahili, the guide "give trainers what they need to demonstrate the value and the functionality of the internet on mobile phones.
+Available in Bengali, English, French, Hindi, Kinyarwanda, and Swahili, the guide serves as a tool for giving "trainers what they need to demonstrate the value and the functionality of the internet on mobile phones.
 As a result, trainees will be equipped with a deeper understanding of what they can use the internet for and the basic skills needed to access and use it.
 We believe that this will lead to increased awareness and use of the life enhancing services that the mobile internet has to offer."

 Moreover, "The training presented in this toolkit, targets people with little or no mobile internet skills.
 It aims to teach those who want to learn what the mobile internet is and how to communicate and search online.
 This toolkit is not suitable for people with no experience of using mobile phones, and doesn't cover basic functions such as making calls or sending SMS.
 Similarly, it is not designed for those who are already familiar with the mobile internet."